C33B285B-1920-4F0F-8300-2BD3AD9AD731 2.jpeg

 lu kaliksh : february ’23

 'Lu kaliksh' is wetland soil from Rockefeller Wildlife Refuge in Grand Chenier, which is in southwest Louisiana on Atakapa-Ishak land.
 The soil was collected by Ashely Booth, a Louisiana-based soil scientist, and then donated to Bird for her studio practice.
 Ashley sampled the soil from various depths to research the effectiveness of wetland conservation strategies.
-Due to a variety of factors stemming from colonization, the coast of Louisiana has lost over 1,900 square miles of land (the size of Delaware) in the last 100 years and is still losing a football field of land every hour.
+Due to a variety of factors, the coast of Louisiana has lost over 1,900 square miles of land (the size of Delaware) in the last 100 years and is still losing a football field of land every hour.

 Lu Kaliksh is prized by contributor Heather Bird Harris for its fine particle size and ability to fan out and form rivulets when added to moistened watercolor paper, echoing the patterns made by the water flow in the wetlands where the soil originates.
 See activity.